 There may be certain activities that your loved one seems to ruin for you (sounds harsh, but it's very true!).
 It's best to do these without them.
 Simply say, 'This is something I enjoy, and it seems like you do not.
 I will fully support what you enjoy without me too.'

-Milton H. Erickson was a psychotherapist well-known for his uncommon therapy, which was anything but typical and usually brief, because he helped his patients quickly.
-He also used techniques related to hypnosis, and hypnosis itself in his practice.
+Milton H. Erickson was a psychotherapist well-known for his uncommon therapy, which was anything but typical and usually brief because he helped his patients quickly.
+He also used hypnosis and techniques related to it in his practice.

-One example of treating a depressed woman who lived by herself- he came into her home and simply observed her home.
-He noticed she had African Violets, which are very hard to care for, but she had three, and seemed to be growing a new one from a leaf as well.
+In one case, Erickson was treating a depressed woman who lived by herself.
+He came into her home and simply observed her domestic life.
+He noticed she had African violets, which are very hard to care for, but she had three and seemed to be growing a new one from a leaf as well.

-The African violets did two things- they gave her purpose, and to put her energy and focus into something (depressed people spend a lot of mental energy ruminating over thoughts).
-They also opened her up to other people- they talked with her and appreciated her African Violets.
+The African violets did two things: they gave her purpose and put her energy and focus into something (depressed people spend a lot of mental energy ruminating over thoughts).
+They also opened her up to other people; others talked with her and appreciated her African violets.

-Often a depressed person does not know how to contribute to others' lives.
+A depressed person often does not know how to contribute to others' lives.
 They can feel excluded from society and their loved ones.

-Depression distorts your thinking, and the one you love may not be able to see the discomfort he or she may be causing you.— Barton Goldsmith, Psychology Today
+Depression distorts your thinking, and the one you love may not be able to see the discomfort he or she may be causing you.

 You Do You